gallantlab/pymoten/README.rst

 What is pymoten?
 ================

-A python package that provides a convenient way to extract motion energy features from video using a pyramid of spatio-temporal Gabor filters.
+``pymoten`` is a python package that provides a convenient way to extract motion energy features from video using a pyramid of spatio-temporal Gabor filters.
 The filters are created at multiple spatial and temporal frequencies, directions of motion, x-y positions, and sizes.
 Each filter quadrature-pair is convolved with the